 The use of symbols in disassembly allows the ES to display trace data in a more useful format.
 Disassembly with defined symbols will display the symbol name everywhere there is an address reference that matches the symbol's value.
 Section names will be shown whenever the program addresses fall within a defined section.
 Also, when in a defined section, the program addresses will be displayed as offset values from the beginning of that section.

 This example outlines these points.
-The first disassembly is without any defined symbols.
-The second disassembly shows the effect of the three symbolic definitions.
+The first disassembly contains no defined symbols.
+The second disassembly shows the effect of the a symbolic definition.
 Note how the program address display mode changes as the addresses move out of the section.